expertiza/expertiza/README.md

 We have made the following Changes to the Expertiza custom response system

  1. moved some of the controller related code to the response_controller under the new method
  2. Created a method in response_helper.rb that currently stores the customs questions and returns the questions based on the index parameter
  3. Decreased the amount of code in the view file by using for loops to render similar objects (from 469 lines of code to 300 lines).
  4. Developed some functional tests but there is a glitch and we are working on fixing it.
+ 5. The previous version contains 2 methods namely custom_response_as_html and custom_response_as_html_2011 in the response.rb file.
+This contained almost 1400 lines of code.
+I have reduced atleast 350 lines of code by using for loops, case switches and now the code is more readable and understandable and also the redundant code eliminated.

 Expertiza
 =========